dirosch/twintip-crawler/README.md

 [![Build Status](https://travis-ci.org/zalando-stups/twintip-crawler.svg?branch=master)](https://travis-ci.org/zalando-stups/twintip-crawler)

 TWINTIP is an API definition crawler, that constantly crawls a list of applications for their API definitions.
-It works in conjunction with [Kio](http://zalando-stups.github.io) to get a list of all applications and their service endpoints and fetches their swagger specifications.
+It works in conjunction with [Kio](https://github.com/zalando-stups/kio) to get a list of all applications and their service endpoints and fetches their OpenAPI specifications.

 ## Download